-UI/UX designer at thinking-twins Joined over 4 years ago
+UI/UX designer at thinking-twins Joined almost 5 years ago

 Nice work on the details and preview images, although it still feels a little templatey (like wordpress template based) to me. sorry didn't read the blog post.
 The slightly rotated/skewed edges on the hero image didn't work for me, maybe it's to subtle and just feels off.
 My brain got confused and wanted this to stop :D

 I figured you picked very different serif dropcaps compared to the sans-serif on medium, might be worth a quick fix.

 We see the side effects of agile development.
 "Bring new features to the user, the earlier the better" got totally wrong.
 Product Managers nowadays just use their customers to "try and test" new things.
 That works for beta users or early adopters.

 Doesn't work for people that use the tools on a daily base and have their workflows.